Ghost boat investigation

 The ghost boat investigations are a project looking into a group of at least 243 refugees who disappeared in the summer of 2014.
-None of the missing people have contacted their family members, and there are no bodies found or wreckage of any kind.
-One theory is that a people smuggling boat off the coast of Libya, intending to sail to Italy, disappeared without trace.
+None of the missing people have contacted their family members, no bodies were found, and there is no wreckage of any kind.
+One theory is that a people-smuggling boat off the coast of Libya, intending to sail to Italy, disappeared without trace.
 A lack of wreckage is highly unusual for such a large watercraft.
 Reporter Eric Reidy has been investigating the case by blogging and using crowd sourcing.
 Bobbie Johnson, a senior editor at Medium, took Reidy's articles and created the ghost boat project to help track the missing group of "ghost boat" refugees.
 As of December 2015, no trace of the passengers has been found.